Andy Cohen Shares Adorable Photos Of His Young Son Meeting Elmo

 Television personality Andy Cohen took to Instagram on Thursday, July 24 to share an adorable double photo post featuring his toddler son Ben.
-In the sweet snapshots, Ben can be seen looking extra excited while getting the chance to meet the Sesame Street character Elmo.
+In the sweet snapshots, Ben looked extra-excited while getting the chance to meet the Sesame Street character Elmo.

-In the sweet photos, 52 year old Cohen sat on a sofa on stage while holding his son on his lap.
-Cohen rocked a blue and white striped sweater and dark washed jeans while Ben sported an adorable white onesie with animals on it and fuzzy socks.
+In the sweet photos, 52-year-old Cohen sat on a sofa on stage while holding his son on his lap.
+Cohen rocked a blue-and-white striped sweater and dark washed jeans while Ben sported an adorable white onesie with animals on it and fuzzy socks.

 In the first photo included in the post, Cohen held Ben up so that he could touch Elmo.
 Ben looked at Elmo in amused curiosity, touching his bright orange nose with one hand.

-In the second photo, Cohen and Ben smiled at the camera while the Elmo puppet could be seen posing behind a wooden desk.
+The second snap featured Cohen and Ben smiling at the camera while the puppet posed behind a wooden desk.

-The puppet wore a black suit, a white collared shirt, and a tie just like many male television host’s tend to wear.
+The puppet wore a black suit, a white collared shirt, and a tie — just like many male television hosts tend to wear.
 The two snapshots were taken during an episode of The Not-Too-Late Show with Elmo, a children’s television series.
-The show, which premiered in 2020, features the Elmo puppet welcoming celebrity guests on to the program and interviewing them.
+The show, which premiered in 2020, features Elmo welcoming celebrity guests on to the program and interviewing them.

-In addition to Cohen, other big name stars such as Hoda Kotb, Her, and Sofia Carson have also made appearances on the program to give performances or do an interview.
+In addition to Cohen, other big-name stars such as Hoda Kotb, Cher, and Sofia Carson have also made appearances on the program to give performances or do an interview.

-This particular post quickly gained attention online, racking up over 100,000 followers.
-Cohen boasts a total of 3.9 million followers on the platform overall.
+This particular post quickly gained attention online, racking up over 100,000 likes from his 3.9 million followers on Instagram.
 In the caption, he recalled how it seems like it has been so long since these photos were snapped during the filming of The Not-Too-Late Show with Elmo.
 He informed his fans that if they haven’t already gotten a chance to view this episode, it is available for streaming now.

 His many fans took to the comments section to compliment him on the precious photos.